lauralwd/azolla_phd_thesis/source/16_chapter_6_it-takes-two.md

 Extending the analysis of the GAMYB regulon to homosporous ferns with free gametophytic stages will reveal whether this regulon is important for the diploid to haploid transition, or rather with gametophyte development as predicted from lycophyte studies.

 Control over sexual reproduction switched from the gametophyte, in gametophyte dominated seed-free plants, to the diploid sporophyte in seed plants.
-The switch led to the evolution of regulons with MIKCc TF commanding floral meristems and flower architecture.
+The switch led to the evolution of regulons with MIKC^C^ TF commanding floral meristems and flower architecture.
-The MIKCc clade of TF that specify both IF and floral organs in seed plant sporophytes, (such as AtSOC1 and AtFLC, and the A,C, D and E homeotic functions) are peculiar in that the TF radiated in each megaphyll plant lineage separately [Supplementary Figure S4; +@fig:fig7_MIKCc_phylogeny\; @Leebens-Mack2019].
+The MIKC^C^ clade of TF that specify both IF and floral organs in seed plant sporophytes, (such as AtSOC1 and AtFLC, and the A,C, D and E homeotic functions) are peculiar in that the TF radiated in each megaphyll plant lineage separately [Supplementary Figure S4; +@fig:fig7_MIKCc_phylogeny\; @Leebens-Mack2019].
 The TF work as hetero-tetramers and may have evolved from an ancient tandem gene duplication through subsequent polyploidy events [@Zhao2017].
 Sepals are organs formed only in angiosperms.
 Consistently, the TF clade with A functions specifying sepals contains solely angiosperm sequences.
-MIKCc specifying organs that contain the reproductive structures in angiosperms (C, D and E homeotic genes), had direct homologues in gymnosperms, but not in ferns.
+MIKC^C^ specifying organs that contain the reproductive structures in angiosperms (C, D and E homeotic genes), had direct homologues in gymnosperms, but not in ferns.
-Instead, ferns radiated a sister clade to the clade containing AtSOC1, and A, C, D and E MIKCc.
+Instead, ferns radiated a sister clade to the clade containing AtSOC1, and A, C, D and E MIKC^C^.
-This clade contained the Azolla MIKCc responsive to FR (SOC1 paralogues) and the closely related CMADS1 from Ceratopteris richardii.
+This clade contained the Azolla MIKC^C^ responsive to FR (SOC1 paralogues) and the closely related CMADS1 from Ceratopteris richardii.
 In situ hybridizations and northern blot analyses reveal that CMADS1 transcripts accumulate at high levels in the sporangia initials [@Hasebe1998].
-At the base of the radiating clade of modern MIKCc that specify flower organs of the sporophytes controlling the gametophyte development within, is the LAMB1 protein expressed specifically in sporogenic structures of lycophytes [Supplementary Figure S4; +@fig:fig7_MIKCc_phylogeny\; @Leebens-Mack2019; @Svensson2000].
+At the base of the radiating clade of modern MIKC^C^ that specify flower organs of the sporophytes controlling the gametophyte development within, is the LAMB1 protein expressed specifically in sporogenic structures of lycophytes [Supplementary Figure S4; +@fig:fig7_MIKCc_phylogeny\; @Leebens-Mack2019; @Svensson2000].
-Combined phylogenetic and RNAseq analyses, therefore, suggest that the MIKCc regulons controlling flowering and flower architecture likely originate from the diploid to haploid phase transition of the common ancestor to ferns and seed plants, not from regulons controlling sexual reproduction per se.
+Combined phylogenetic and RNAseq analyses, therefore, suggest that the MIKC^C^ regulons controlling flowering and flower architecture likely originate from the diploid to haploid phase transition of the common ancestor to ferns and seed plants, not from regulons controlling sexual reproduction per se.

 ### Dual RNA sequencing to study coordinate development in assemblages of pro- and eukaryotic organisms
 The dual RNAseq method employed here could be applied more generally to study bacteria/plant assemblages particularly common in the seed-free plant lineages, and representing an important base of the “tangled tree” of plant lineage evolution [@Quammen].